Close-up of a tennis player preparing to serve on a clay court in Montevideo.

 Many players, especially those learning the game or returning after time off, develop habits that feel “natural” but actually work against them.
 For example:

-• Placing the base knuckle too far around the grip
+• Placing the base knuckle too far, or not far enough, around the grip

 • Holding the racket too high or low on the handle